Opinion: The Tokyo 2020 opening ceremony — the wrong pictures, the wrong message | DW | 23.07.2021

 The Olympics have started one year after their original date.
 But the opening ceremony shows the IOC has learned nothing from the pandemic and missed the opportunity to set an important sign, writes DW's Sarah Wiertz.

 The cries of protest from the demonstrators outside the Olympic Stadium in Tokyo could be heard as far as the seats inside the stadium.
-"We don't want the Olympics," they shouted through megaphones.
+"Stop the Olympics," they shouted through megaphones.
 Even as the lights went out and the music came on for the opening ceremony, the protesters continued to be clearly audible inside the arena.

 As they marched in, the athletes waved towards the mostly empty seats around them, where only a few journalists and a few officials sat, clapping cautiously.
 No cheers, no flags, no chants: the atmosphere was surreal.